msteeledadzie422/Reading-Notes/CF401-JS/401JS-reading27.md

 *Name two rules imposed by React Hook usage.*

+Rule 1: Only call Hooks at the top level.
+Don't call Hooks inside loops, conditions, or nested functions.
+Rule2: Only call Hooks from React function components.
+Don't call Hooks from regular JavaScript functions.
+(The only other valid place to call Hooks would be your own custom Hooks.)

-How would you identify a custom Hook and why might you create one?
+*How would you identify a custom Hook and why might you create one?*

+Custom Hooks allow you to reuse some stateful logic between components without adding more components to your tree.

+We create these by creating a function with the name "use" that calls another Hook.